Fort Portal Discovery Experience

 Day 3

-Chimpanzee trekking in Kibale Forest national park (Day Tour or 2 days)
+Chimpanzee trekking in Kibale Forest national park

 The national park is located just a few hour’s drive from Fort Portal town and has numerous activities including the chimpanzee trekking and seeing other primates; grey cheeked mangabeys , red tailed monkeys, black and white colobus monkeys and rich with birds including pittas.
 The guided trekking activity will last 2 -3 hours,including approximately an hour with the chimpanzees.
 The forest is home to over 300 tree species.
 After a short briefing by an official / guide from the national park, we shall start our discovery!